tongjingqi/Thinking-with-Video/README.md

 ## Installation
-*Currently, only vision-centric tasks excluding Visual Puzzles (which includes Eyeballing Puzzles, Mazes and ARC-AGI-2) are available.
+*Currently, only Eyeballing Puzzles, Mazes and ARC-AGI-2 (vision-centric tasks excluding Visual Puzzles) are available.
 They are all under VisualCentric/ submodule.*

 1. Clone this repository and navigate to Thinking-with-Video folder
 ```bash